inboxidau/uRollingAppenderLog/README.md

 - the name of the log file
 - the maximum number of bytes you would like to log into a file
 - how many backup versions of the log file you would like to maintain
+- if you also want to print the messages

 Backup files are given a siffix indicating how old they are.
 If max_backus is three then